 Livestream: Saturday, December 12, 12pm ET

-YouTube link will be sent to registrants on Saturday morning prior to the livestream, and will be posted on our website, Facebook, Instagram, and Twitter (@DanspaceProject)
+YouTube link will also be sent to registrants on Saturday morning prior to the event, and will be posted on our website, Facebook, Instagram, and Twitter (@DanspaceProject)

 Danspace Project Program Director and Associate Curator, Benjamin Akio Kimitch, will be in conversation with Kyle Abraham, choreographer and Artistic Director of his company A.I.M, and Taylor Stanley, Principal Dancer for New York City Ballet, about the development of their collaborative friendship, beginning with the creation of Abraham’s The Runaway (2018) for New York City Ballet to their short film collaboration, Ces noms que nous portons (2020) for Lincoln Center.
-They’ll discuss their shared experiences with identity, code-switching, and advocating for change within dance institutions.
+Footage of Ces noms que nous portons and rehearsal documentation for The Runaway will be screened.
+They’ll discuss their shared experiences with representation, trust, and advocating for change within dance institutions.

-This conversation will ignite new dimensions to Danspace’s PLATFORM 2015: Dancers, Buildings and People in the Streets, which examined the overlapping and divergent lineages of George Balanchine, Merce Cunningham, and Judson Dance Theater.
+This conversation will explore new dimensions to Danspace’s PLATFORM 2015: Dancers, Buildings and People in the Streets, curated by Claudia La Rocco, which examined the overlapping and divergent lineages of George Balanchine, Merce Cunningham, and Judson Dance Theater.
 How are these lineages being embraced, subverted and/or rejected by today’s Black, brown, and queer dance artists?